 Requirements: Jharad or Asirim Class, Heavy Weapons 4

-Scorpion – While Fresh, you may add Quick to Hits with your spear.
+Scorpion – While Fresh and making quick strikes while allowing the haft to slide through one hand, you may add Quick to Hits with your spear.

-Beetle – If you have taken no steps for one full Beat, you may add Power to your Hit.
+Asp – If you have taken no steps for one full Beat and are holding your spear with one hand no more than one foot from the butt, you may add Power to your Hits.

-Asp – While holding your spear in a downward facing stance, you may Exert to call Block.
+Beetle – While holding your spear with the butt above your shoulder in a reverse grip, you may Exert to call Block.